aau-es-ml/VAD-with-adversarial-multi-task-learning/README.md

 ## Description
 This repository contains the code used to generate the results on the AURORA2 database from the work presented in ```Adversarial Multi-Task Deep Learning for Noise-Robust Voice Activity Detection with Low Algorithmic Delay```.
 The work is built upon the work in ```Waveform-based Voice Activity Detection Exploiting Fully Convolutional networks with Multi-Branched Encoders```

-The code is split into files accordingly:
+The code is split into modules accordingly:

 * ```main.py``` The main file of the code.
 All the other modules are run from this
 * ```training.py``` The module responsible for training of the model